Skip to content

 Hey Palu

-- Expertly crafted cocktails with theatrical Italian-inspired presentations
+• Experience expertly crafted cocktails with theatrical presentations

 A basement cocktail bar on St Stephen Street in Stockbridge, which is one of Edinburgh's best streets for browsing independent shops and restaurants.
 The space is small: candles on tables, a fireplace, comfortable enough seating that you'll stay longer than planned.
 The bartenders ask what you like before recommending anything, and the drinks are made with homemade ingredients you've probably never encountered.
 There's no posturing.
 No one's trying to impress you with obscure spirits or competitive pricing.
 It's just good cocktails made well in a room that feels like it was designed for conversation.
 If you're doing dinner at eorna (a few doors away on the same street), The Last Word is the obvious pre- or post-dinner stop.
 Midweek evenings are quieter and give you more of the bartenders' attention, which is when this place is at its best.